-99-1 Question-Paragraphs .99 and .125 of the standards instruct a team captain or review captain to review and evaluate the firm's responses to all findings and recommendations not rising to the level of a defi-
+99-1 Question-Paragraphs .99 and .125 of the standards instruct a team captain or review captain to review and evaluate the firm's responses to all findings and recommendations not rising to the level of a deficiency or significant deficiency as reflected on the related FFC forms before they are submitted to the administering entity.
+When should the FFC forms be submitted to the administering entity and who should submit them?